 Board of Directors

-Marie Stapleton, President
+Marie Stapleton, Vice President

 Marie joins the Board with a wealth of non-profit experience.
 For the past 20 years, she has held varying board positions at different non-profits, including founding a non-profit to support middle school music education.
 After a career in high tech, including many years at Cisco Systems as Senior Marketing Manager and Senior Software Manager, Marie now runs her own small business specializing in project management for small businesses.
 Marie is also the President of the Pleasanton Community of Character Collaborative and is an avid volunteer for other organizations.

-RACHEL AUGUST, TREASURER
+RACHEL AUGUST, secretary

 Rachel brings over 10 years of experience in nonprofit financial management, having served as a board treasurer and auditor for several organizations.
 Her expertise spans diverse sectors, including education, music, and the performing arts, where she has contributed to the financial health and governance of each organization.
 Rachel is dedicated to leveraging her skills to further the mission and growth of the organization.